phax/ph-schematron/README.md

 **The Maven plugin `ph-sch2xslt-maven-plugin` is deprecated since v5.0.9 - the goal was integrated into `ph-schematron-maven-plugin`**

-Maven plugin to convert Schematron (SCH) to XSLT at compile time using [ph-schematron](https://github.com/phax/ph-schematron) as the converter.
+Maven plugin to convert Schematron (SCH) to XSLT at compile time using `ph-schematron-xslt` as the converter.

-The conversion of Schematron to XSLT is quite costly.
-That’s why this Maven plugin that does the conversion at build time.
+The conversion of Schematron to XSLT may be quite time consuming.
+That’s why this Maven plugin that does the conversion at build time to avoid perfoming the conversion every time.

 By default the plugin is run in the Maven lifecycle phase *generate-resources*.
 The basic configuration of the plugin in the `pom.xml` looks like this (inside the `<build>/<plugins>` element), replacing `x.y.z` with the latest version number.